Donald Trump Exonerates Himself In Unusual Third-Person Tweet

 But, as the interviewer pointed out, that ended up being proven to be untrue.
 In fact, Trump had asked his confidant to tell then-Attorney General Jeff Sessions to rein in Robert Mueller’s Russia investigation.
 Lewandowski defended himself against the charges of lying.

-“I have no obligation to be honest with the media because they are just as dishonest as anybody else,” Lewandowski said, adding “perhaps I was inaccurate that time.”
+“I have no obligation to be honest with the media because they are just as dishonest as anybody else,” Lewandowski said, adding, “perhaps I was inaccurate that time.”

-Trump’s request may actually constitute obstruction of justice, a crime.
+Trump’s request may actually constitute obstruction of justice, which is a crime.
 Lewandowski’s admission may show that Trump moved “to prevent further investigative scrutiny of the president’s and his campaign’s conduct.”

 CNN's interview with Corey Lewandowski was, predictably, a mess.
 Here he is steamrolling Alisyn Camerota as she tries to ask him questions. pic.twitter.com/ctBFyUxECk